-The Code of Student Conduct can be accessed by going to the following website: http://ehandbooks.dadescholgbtols.net/policies/90/index.htm.
-If you do not have access to the Internet, you may go to your child's school and request to review the Code of Student Conduct manual.
+The Code of Student Conduct can be accessed by going to the following website: codeofconduct.dadeschools.net If you do not have access to the Internet, you may go to your child's school and request to review the Code of Student Conduct.

 Please take the time to review and discuss the importance of the Code of Student Conduct with your child or children.
 In addition, you must read and review the Universal Parent/Student Handbook.
-After reviewing the Code of Student Conduct and the Universal Parent/Student Handbook, you and your child/children must sign, date, and submit the electronic form to Miami Arts Studio within the first 5 days of school.
+After reviewing the Code of Student Conduct and the Universal Parent/Student Handbook, you and your child/children must sign, date, and submit the electronic form.